-Bomgar Jump Technology enables privileged representatives to connect to an unattended remote computer to start a session without end-user assistance.
+Bomgar Jump Technology enables privileged users to connect to an unattended remote computer to start a session without end-user assistance.
 Dependent upon your permissions, you may Jump to any computer on your LAN/VPN or on a network with a Jumpoint agent.
 To Jump to a non-Windows computer or a system which is not on a network, see Use Jump Clients to Access Unattended Computers.

 Note: Jumpoint is only available for Windows systems.
 Jump Clients are needed for remote access to Mac or Linux computers.
 To Jump to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.
-If you need to access remote computers via Jumpoint when no user is available, make sure your account permissions are set either to disable prompting or to default to Allow.
-You cannot Jump to a mobile device, though Jump Technology is available from mobile representative consoles.

 To Jump without a pre-installed client, open the Jump to… dialog from: